 Live like a local in Rio de Janeiro, Brazil

-The best way to live like a local in Rio and transform your trip from touristy to authentic is to keep your ears open for ideas from Rio locals.
-They're known for being laid back, friendly and fiercely proud of their naturally beautiful city, and are typically happy to show you around, but before you go here are some Rio tips to get you started.
+The only real way to live like a local in Rio is to transform your trip from touristy to authentic with help from locals.
+They're known for being laid back, friendly and fiercely proud of their beautiful city and are typically happy to reveal its best-kept secrets.

 One concern some have about visiting Rio is safety.
 To really live like a local in Rio it's best to blend in.
 Even Brazilians would advise you not to flash expensive jewellery, watches or phones; you're better off dressing down, particularly in crowded areas, as this helps avoid being a target for petty crime.

-Get under the skin of the city by visiting these our three favourite areas, each with its own identity and character.
+Get under the skin of the city by visiting these, our three favourite areas, each with their own identity and character.

 High class haven: Urca

 If you don't want to get stuck on the tourist trail follow the in-the-know locals to Urca, a small and highly selective suburb that sits on its own promontory, and is a perfect place to take in the sunset over Guanabara Bay.

 One reason this residential area is such a heaven is the single road leading in and out, making it tranquil and safe, and a popular enclave for celebrities and artists.
 While the main part of Urca dates back to the 1920s, other areas are considerably older, creating a mix of beautiful architecture including many art deco properties.